So you're considering moving to Sanity CMS.

 - The learning curve is really simple; it's literally just text boxes on a page for the most part.

 - It's framework agnostic, so if the flavour of the month React framework is no longer relative, your content is still relative

-- It's set and forget, everything is backed up in the cloud, and all your work is versioned, so you can go back to what you made changes with 5 mins ago, or 5 days ago.
+- It's set and forget, everything is backed up in the cloud, and all your work is versioned, so you can go back to what you made changes with 5 mins ago or five days ago.

-- The is fantastic whether it's a small team, or Enterprise
+- The pricing is fantastic whether it's a small team or Enterprise

 Providing concrete examples of how sanity CMS will improve the organization's workflow or bottom line.
-When it comes to Sanity CMS, we personally , which allows the user to see the full extent of the Content Management System.
-What is usually a crowd pleaser is the real-time experience of watching text update as it's typed side-by-side.
+When it comes to Sanity CMS, we personally offer a demo, which allows the user to see the full extent of the Content Management System.
+What is usually a crowd-pleaser is the real-time experience of watching text updates as it's typed side-by-side.

-The real trade-off is ensuring you have blocks of content that can be built easily, and scale well.
-That way you can offset a lot of work that would be usually handled by developers, and instead passed on to marketers.
+The real trade-off is ensuring you have blocks of content that can be built easily and scale well.
+That way, you can offset a lot of work that developers would usually handle and instead pass it on to marketers.

 It's natural for people to have concerns about implementing a new tool or system.
 Make sure to address any concerns that stakeholders may have, and provide reassurance that the CMS will be well-supported and easy to use.

 We've known quite a few people that have been burnt by other headless CMS'.
-What's worth highlighting is the distinct different between a GUI drag and drop CMS vs a fully configurable code-based CMS.
+What's worth highlighting is the distinct difference between a GUI drag-and-drop CMS vs a fully configurable code-based CMS.
 Sanity is the latter of the two and one of only a handful on the market.
-Why this matters, is because the very nature of a code-based CMS means that Sanity will scale fantastically, and can be customised to pretty much any configuration you can think of.
+Why this matters is because the very nature of a code-based CMS means that Sanity will scale fantastically and can be customised to pretty much any configuration you can think of.